IMA-WorldHealth/bhima/docs/en/for-developers/upgrading-bhima.md

 The basic steps to upgrade now are:

 1. Obtain the latest release either by downloading and unzipping or checking out the tag with git.
-2. Run `yarn` to upgrade dependencies.
+2. Run `npm install` to upgrade dependencies.
-3. Run `NODE_ENV=production yarn build` to compile the latest client-side code
+3. Run `NODE_ENV=production npm run build` to compile the latest client-side code
-4. Run `yarn migrate` to create the migration script.
+4. Run `npm run migrate` to create the migration script.
 5. Run `mysql $DATABASE < migration-$DATABASE.sql` as described above.
 6. Restart any running BHIMA instances